AguaClara/UASB/Reports and Manuals/UASB_RESEARCH_Spring_2019 _FinalDraft.md

 <p align="center">Fig. 13 - Flow Distribution Set-up

-Because the experiment is done by manually pouring water into the system, the team understand that it would be an error during the experiment.
+Because the experiment is done by manually pouring water into the system, the team understood that it would be an error during this experiment.
 To anticipate this situation, the team decided to pour the water from each of the 4 sides of the system and see if what side it was poured from affected the volume of water collected in each bottle.
 Each side was done twice for a total of 8 trials.

 ** Note for the data analysis below: The volumes in the four bottles do not add up to the 500mL volume of the initial water because a small amount stayed in the top section.
 This happened because the shape of the plastic container has a slanted area that unintentionally collected the water.